thiagolimaop/disaster_response/README.md

     |- classifier.pkl # saved model
     - README.md

-### Data structure

-The dataset provided is divided in two parts:
+The app folder contains the run.py file responsible to run the application, besides the templates in HTML.

-- First part the data has the original message, the message in english and the id, besides the genre that is equal to all messages.
-- The second has the categories that a certain message belongs to and the id message.
+The data folder has two datasets.
+The first dataset has the original message, the message in english and the id, besides the genre that is equal to all messages.
+The second one has the categories that a certain message belongs to and the id message.
+The cleaning data process is made by process_data.py, and is better explained below.

+The models folder contains two files: train_classifier.py is responsible to read the data from a database and train the classifier (the modeling process is better explained below), and the saved model produced is in the classifier.pkl.

 ### Cleaning data